 No Buenos Aires itinerary is complete without a visit to the Recoleta Cemetery.
 In this maze of mausoleums and crypts lie Argentina's nobility, past presidents and generals.
 It's a veritable walk through the history of Argentina.

 Entrance is free and while you absolutely don't need a guided tour to visit, a walking tour like this one can be helpful if you're interested in learning a bit of history.
 Some of the anecdotes about the tombs and its residents are more interesting than you'd expect!

 Artisinal Market in Plaza Francia

 The square in front of the cemetery, Plaza Francia, is home to a weekly market every weekend.
-It's a great place to souvenir shop!
+Being one of the best markets in Buenos Aires, it’s a great place to souvenir shop!
 It takes place on both Saturday and Sunday, with artisans selling anything and everything.
 In the afternoon, musicians perform at the base of the grassy hill making it the perfect place to lay back and relax if the weather is sunny.